 There are three ways to snap and arrange multiple windows in Windows 10.
 When you have a big screen, it makes sense to snap those windows and keep them open so you can work simultaneously with them.
 It gets even better when you have multiple monitors.

 You can use any of them, but Powertoys offers extra flexibility.

 In Windows 10, the screen is divided into four quadrants.
 In each, you can have one window arrange or windows can expand up to two quadrants.

-- To use this feature, Open couple of apps and program.
+- To use this feature, Open a couple of apps and programs.
 Next, resize them instead of the full screen.

 - Now you have two choices here.
 Use Keyboard or Mouse.